Romerico234/Operating-Systems/notes/(07) Device Drivers/device-drivers.md

 Device drivers can be categorized based on how they handle data transfer:

+> On Unix systems, devices are exposed as special files under `/dev` directory.
+Listing `/dev` shows the device nodes managed by drivers on the system.

 ### Character Devices

 A **character device** transfers data one byte at a time in a sequential stream.